ywang118/module-one-final-project-guidelines-nyc-web-080618/README.md

 #"Are you feeling lonely in NYC?!?!
 It's a big city and there are many things to do with many people!
 Our application connects you to people with similar interests!"

+Presentation Outline:
+Deliverables: struggles, things we learned (3 different things), changes we'd like to add

+#struggles:
+THIS PRESENTATION, NEITHER OF US LIKE PUBLIC SPEAKING.